HSF/hsf.github.io/organization/_posts/2018/2018-12-05-softwareforum.md

 -   Want to avoid too much up-front tuning.
 Can you apply a task stealing approach, idle workers try to grab work from other busy tasks?
-    -   Problem is that Spark is doing this part and it doesn’t know how to break apart the tasks.
+    -   Problem is that Spark is doing this part and it doesn’t know how to break apart the tasks; however, final results can be improved by choosing the correct granularity of the tasks.
 -   ROOT is implemented as a UDF in Spark.
     -   Certain parts of the original analysis code had to be adapted from an imperative to a declarative programming model (offered by RDataFrame),